-Measuring success - collecting the facts
+Measuring Success - Collecting the facts:

-What? all the key project measures for a lot of these measures data may not be readily available - use whatever is already available, but do resolve in a way that solves the data source permanently When, and how often? once before the project begins to be updated at regular intervals, depending on the measure see Knowing How we are Doing module What period? monthly for the past year leading to the present What level? at the ward level the organisation will be asked to collate all of this data for you make sure you speak with the information department / patient systems department to get whatever data is being captured
+What? all the key project measures for a lot of these measures data may not be readily available - use whatever is already available, but do resolve in a way that solves the data source permanently When, and how often? once before the project begins to be updated at regular intervals, depending on the measure What period? monthly for the past year leading to the present What level? at the ward level the trust will be asked to collate all of this data for you! make sure you speak with the information department / patient systems department to get whatever data is being captured